ScooloV/bbpedia/docs/core_rules/post-game_sequence.md

 Each team roster shows the Skill categories available to each player.
 Players have 'Primary' access to some Skill categories, and 'Secondary' access to others.
 Players can gain Skills from their Primary skill categories easily, whilst gaining Skills from their Secondary skill categories is more costly in terms of SPP.

-Choosing a Skill is simple: select a Skill category available to the player and choose a Skill from that category that the player does not already have, then reduce the player's SPP by the amount shown on the Advancements table. finaly, record the player's new Skill on your Team Draft list.
+Choosing a Skill is simple: select a Skill category available to the player and choose a Skill from that category that the player does not already have, then reduce the player's SPP by the amount shown on the Advancements table.
+Finally, record the player's new Skill on your Team Draft list.

-When a player gains a random Skill, choose the Skill category you wish to generate the Skill from and roll two D6, one after the other, on the Skill table on page 74 (re-rolling if the player already has that Skill or if they roll a Skill they cannot have) and reduce the player's SPP by the amount shown on the Advancements table. finaly, record the player's new Skill on your Team Draft list.
+When a player gains a random Skill, choose the Skill category you wish to generate the Skill from and roll two D6, one after the other, on the Skill table on page 74 (re-rolling if the player already has that Skill or if they roll a Skill they cannot have) and reduce the player's SPP by the amount shown on the Advancements table.
+Finally, record the player's new Skill on your Team Draft list.

 Note that, without exception, no player may be given as a new Skill a Skill that they already have.
 For example, you may not give a player with the Mighty Blow (+X) skill the same Skill again in an attempt to improve the effect of the Skill.